guybedford/proposal-export-star-default/README.md

 ### 2. Creating an index module

-A convention in NodeJS is to have an `index.js` which is the main entry point of the package.
+In NodeJS it is a convention to have an `index.js` as the main entry point of the package.

 If we want to create this module using `export *` statements to expose modules from sub-folders, we cannot export the default in this way: